Loading

 Complex cores manufactured using two systems: Hot Box and Cold Box.
 Ceramic and silica sand cores ensure accurate internal channels and cavities, even for highly intricate geometries.

-Induction furnaces for brass and copper alloys.
+Induction furnaces for brass and bronze alloys.
 With varied casting processes: Standard, Gravity, and Low-Pressure (Permanent Mold).
 Chemical analysis per heat ensures precise alloy composition.
 Controlled pouring temperature and speed for optimal casting integrity and traceability.

 Controlled cooling rates to achieve target microstructure and mechanical properties.
 Sand separation and reclamation systems minimize waste and ensure sand quality for reuse in subsequent production cycles.